 However, the critics also erred when they included human beings in their sweeping rejection of group selection.
 Humans are very unusual animals.
 We have huge brains and are capable of remarkable mental feats.
 We also have culture.
 And that makes a huge difference.

 It should be noted that, while natural selection is obviously not limited to Homo sapiens (or even to living things—hence the notion of Universal Darwinism), this kind of intense cultural competition between different groups is unique to Homo sapiens.
 Other animals either rely less on culturally transmitted behaviors, have less cohesive social groups, or do not engage in such regular head-to-head competition within groups.
 The only exceptions might be the social insects like ants, bees and termites which may be why they display so many behaviors which are superficially similar to human beings (war, slavery, genocide, extensive niche construction, cooperative behavior, altruism, and so on).
 E.O.
-Wilson even controversially argues that humans and ants are both eusocial species (eu- meaning "true").
+Wilson controversially argues that humans and ants are both eusocial species (eu- meaning "true").
 As Tuchin notes, “Such a multilevel nature of organization of economic and social life has profound consequences for the evolution of human societies—just how profound we are only now beginning to understand, thanks to Cultural Evolution.”

 Nevertheless, Dawkins, Pinker, and other biologists continue to insist that behaviors like altruism and cooperation are merely by-products of kin selection—end of story.
 Turchin—himself trained as a biologist and zoologist—is highly skeptical of this claim.
-He points out that kin selection often impairs cooperation rather than encourages it.
-Favoring our own close friends and relatives is known as nepotism and cronyism, and these things have long been recognized by political scientists as impediments to the formation of large-scale cooperative societies rather than enhancements.
+He points out that kin selection often impairs large-scale cooperation rather than encourages it.
+Favoring our own close friends and relatives is known as nepotism and cronyism, and these things have long been recognized by political scientists as impediments to the formation of large-scale cooperative societies.
 For example, Francis Fukuyama has argued that large-scale complex socialites can only form once kinship is taken out of politics—a process he refers to as depatrimonialization.

 In other words, all the complex, intricate arrangements our ultrasocieties employ to sustain cooperation, maintain internal peace and suppress crime, organize efficient production and delivery of all kinds of goods, and achieve spectacular feats, such as lifting the International Space Station into the Earth’s orbit—all of that is simply a “by-product” of natural selection in ancestral times, when we lived in small groups of relatives and friends.